 If you're planning a trip overseas, don't just wing it.
 Whether chilling in Chile or roaming in Rome, there are loads of hidden tricks to save cash and ensure you're Havana great holiday.

-- The Halifax Clarity* credit card has no foreign exchange fee anywhere in the world for the best rate possible.
-Plus we've a canny pre-application eligibility checker, which leaves NO credit file mark and lets you see how likely you are to get it.
+The Halifax Clarity* credit card has no foreign exchange fee anywhere in the world for the best rate possible.
+Plus we've a canny eligibility calculator, which leaves NO credit file mark and lets you see how likely you are to get it.
 ALWAYS fully repay by direct debit to minimise the 12.9% representative APR.

-Last updated 18 Nov 2013.
-See the Cheap Travel Money guide for the full list of best buys.
+Last updated 17 Mar 2015.
+See the Cheap Travel Money guide for full best buys.

-02 Free app turns phone into sat nav for 30 countries
+Free app turns phone into international sat-nav for 50 countries

-If you've a smartphone with GPS such as an iPhone, here's a nifty way to turn it into a sat nav abroad, with local maps, for free - without using up any pricey data overseas.
-It isn't a fully-fledged system like paid sat navs, but it's handy if it's for a one-off trip.
+If you've a smartphone with GPS, such as an iPhone, here's a nifty way to turn it into a sat-nav abroad, with local maps, for free - without using up any pricey data overseas.
+It isn't a fully-fledged system like paid sat-navs, but it's handy for a one-off trip.

-Launched in 2010, Navfree is a free app for iPhone and Android.
-It turns a GPS smartphone into a sat nav, with pre-loaded maps, route planning and voice prompts.
+Launched in 2010, Navmii is a free app for iPhone, Android, BlackBerry and Windows Phone.
+It turns a GPS smartphone into a sat-nav, with pre-loaded maps, route planning and voice prompts.

 The big boon here is that once you've downloaded it to your phone, it doesn't need any internet data to find routes, search or access its maps via GPS (unlike similar apps, eg, Google Maps), as these are stored offline in your phone.

-By contrast, paid sat nav app TomTom Europe is over £60 on iTunes at the time of writing.
-Though it doesn't have the same bells and whistles, it's still a big saving.
+By contrast, paid sat-nav app TomTom Europe is £52.99 on iTunes at the time of writing.
+Navmii doesn't have the same bells and whistles, but it's still a big saving.

 Where can I use it?

-Navfree has downloadable apps for about 30 countries, including Spain, France, Germany, India, Canada, and the USA, as well as the UK.
+Navmii has downloadable apps for 28 countries, including Spain, France, Germany, India, Canada, and the USA, as well as the UK.

 Download it before you go

 The size of the initial download varies depending on which country it's for, but you can see this before you get it.
-As an example, the Navfree UK app is around 500MB.
+As an example, the Navmii UK app is around 500MB.

 Forumites also recommend CoPilot GPS and Sygic, which both have free trial versions for iPhone and Android at the time of writing.
-Though again, do note functionality may be more limited than their paid versions - if you try any of these, please let us know how you've got on in the Sat Nav Apps forum discussion.
+Though again, functionality may be more limited than their paid versions - if you try any of these, please let us know how you've got on in the Android Sat-nav apps forum discussion.

 Freeze!
-Don’t search the first knock-down flight site - you need to use the right type.
+Don’t search the first knock-down flight site.
+You need to use the right type - here's what you should try:

-- Screenscrapers: If you know when and where you want to go via scheduled airlines (eg, BA, KLM), try Skyscanner* for ease, TravelSupermarket* (breadth) and Kayak* (gizmos).
-They zip to airlines' sites to find the cheapest prices, and include flight brokers like Expedia* (check these separately if booking hotel and flights together, as it can mean discounts).
+- Screenscrapers: If you know when and where you want to go via scheduled airlines (eg, BA, KLM), try Skyscanner* (for ease), TravelSupermarket* (for breadth) and Kayak* (for tailored searches).
+They grab the cheapest prices from airlines' sites and also include brokers like Expedia* (but check separately for further discounts if booking hotel and flights together).

 - Charter comparisons: If you're off to a traditional package holiday destination, charter flights (spare capacity on tour operators' bespoke planes) can win.
 Try TravelSupermarket*, Avro* and FlightsDirect*.

-If you're off around Europe, ensure you've an up-to-date European Health Insurance Card (EHIC):
+If you're off to Europe, ensure you've an up-to-date European Health Insurance Card (EHIC).

 - It's valid across the EU.
 A valid EHIC can get free or discounted medical treatment in state-run hospitals in any European Union country, plus a few others.